chrthomsen/pygrametl/docs/quickstart/beginner.rst

         row['month'] = date.month
         row['day'] = date.day

 Finally, the data can be inserted into the data warehouse.
+With a few exceptions, the dimension classes in pygrametl provide the same interface, likewise for the fact table classes.
+When adding members to dimensions or facts to fact tables in pygrametl, the methods :meth:`lookup`, :meth:`insert`, :meth:`ensure` are generally used. :meth:`lookup` returns the key for the member or fact that matches a given row if it exists, :meth:`insert` adds a member to a dimension or a fact to a fact table, and :meth:`ensure` performs a :meth:`lookup` followed by an :meth:`insert` if the member or fact does not exist.
+Another commonly used method is :meth:`scdensure`.
+It is implemented on dimension classes that support slowly changing dimensions and operates like :meth:`ensure` but takes versioning into account.
+For the full API of pygrametl's dimension and fact table classes, see :mod:`.tables`

 All rows from the CSV file are inserted into the location dimension first.
 This is necessary for foreign keys to the location dimension to be computed while filling the fact table.
 The other two dimensions are filled while inserting the facts as the data needed is included in the sales records.
 To ensure that the data is committed to the database and that the connection is closed correctly, the methods :meth:`.ConnectionWrapper.commit` and :meth:`.ConnectionWrapper.close` are executed at the end.

 .. code-block:: python